ZhongDev/Dine-and-Discover-checker/README.md

 # Dine and Discover checker

- Checks eligibility for Dine and Discover voucher
+Script to check a municipality's eligibility for Dine and Discover voucher (NSW, Australia 2021)